-Aegis Capital Corp. is acting as the sole book-running manager for this offering and as representative of the underwriters (the "Representative").
-We have entered into an underwriting agreement, dated agreement, dated to sudderwriting agreement, we have agreed to sell to each underwriter named below and each underwriter named below has severally and not jointly agreed to purchase from us, at the public offering price per share less the underwriting discounts set forth on the cover page of this prospectus, the number of shares of Series C Common Stock listed next to its name in the following table:
+Kingswood Capital Markets, a division of Benchmark Investments, Inc., Spartan Capital Securities LLC, and WestPark Capital, Inc. are acting as book-running managers, and Brookline Capital Markets, a division of Arcadia Securities, LLC, is the co-manager for this offering.
+Kingswood Capital Markets is acting as representative of the underwriters (the "Representative").
+We have entered into an underwriting agreement, dated , 2020 with the Representative.
+Subject to the terms and conditions of the underwriting agreement, we have agreed to sell to each underwriter named below and each underwriter named below has severally and not jointly agreed to purchase from us, at the public offering price per share less the underwriting discounts set forth on the cover page of this prospectus, the number of shares of Series C Common Stock listed next to its name in the following table: